Will This Affect Their Criminal Record

 If a child is less than 21 years of age, the child or a probation or parole officer on behalf of the child may petition the juvenile court for an order sealing all records relating to the child.
 The petition may be filed not earlier than 3 years after the child was last adjudicated in need of supervision, adjudicated delinquent, or placed under the supervision of the juvenile court, and if, at the time the petition is filed, the child does not have any delinquent or criminal charges pending.

 Otherwise, when a child reaches 21 years of age, all records relating to the child are sealed automatically.
 Even so, there are some exceptions.
 If a child is adjudicated delinquent for an unlawful act for sexual assault, battery with intent to commit sexual assault, or lewdness with a child, and the records relating to that unlawful act have not been sealed by the juvenile court before the child reaches 21 years of age, those records cannot be sealed before the child reaches 30 years of age.
 After the child reaches 30 years of age, the child may petition the juvenile court for an order sealing those records.

 Does a Juvenile Have the Right to an Attorney?

 If a child is alleged to be delinquent or in need of supervision, the juvenile court shall advise the child and the parent or guardian of the child that the child is entitled to be represented by an attorney at all stages of the proceedings.

 The attorneys at The Wright Law Group understand that unique circumstances that often apply to juvenile cases.
 Our attorneys have over 25 years of experience, and we are well-suited to help you or your child receive the best possible defense.
 Still have questions?
-Please call us at 702-405-0001.
-Our consultations are always free and confidential.
+Call us now at (702) 405-0001 to arrange a consultation.